-For the three months ended September 30, 2019, the Group incurred a total comprehensive loss after income tax of \$6.2 million and had net cash outflows from operations of \$15.6 million.
-As of September 30, 2019, the Group held total cash and cash equivalents of \$34.5 million.
-As of September 30, 2019, the Group recognized funds receivable from revenues of \$15.0 million pursuant to a strategic partnership with Grünenthal GmbH ("Grünenthal"), on October 1, 2019 the proceeds of which were received and recognized in cash and cash equivalents.
-On October 3, 2019 the Group raised gross proceeds of A\$75.0 million (US\$50.5 million) through the placement of 37.5 million new fully-paid Mesoblast ordinary shares.
+For the nine months ended March 31, 2020, the Group incurred a total comprehensive loss after income tax of \$46.3 million and had net cash outflows from operations of \$36.8 million.
+As of March 31, 2020, the Group held total cash and cash equivalents of \$60.1 million.
+On May 13, 2020, the Group raised gross proceeds of A\$138.0 million (US\$90.0 million) through a placement of 43.0 million new fully-paid Mesoblast ordinary shares to new and existing institutional investors.
+On May 15, 2020, net proceeds of US\$85.1 million were received and recognized in cash and cash equivalents.

-Additionally, over the next 12 months the Group may receive up to an additional \$30.0 million in milestone payments under the strategic partnership with Grünenthal and a further \$35.0 million under the agreements with Hercules Capital, Inc. ("Hercules") and NovaQuest Capital Management, L.L.C. ("NovaQuest").
+Over the next 12 months the Group may receive up to an additional \$32.5 million in milestone payments under the strategic partnership with Grünenthal and a further \$35.0 million under the agreements with Hercules Capital, Inc. ("Hercules") and NovaQuest Capital Management, L.L.C. ("NovaQuest").

+Further cash inflows will be required for the Group to meet its forecast expenditure.
 There is uncertainty related to the Group's ability to access payments from the strategic partnership with Grünenthal or to draw down funds from Hercules and NovaQuest.
-The ability of the Group to continue as a going concern and meet its debts and commitments as they fall due are dependent upon meeting the milestones under our Grünenthal and NovaQuest agreements, and drawing on remaining funds under our Hercules agreement, or entering into additional strategic partnerships for our product candidates, or equity-based financings.
+The ability of the Group to continue as a going concern and meet its debts and commitments as they fall due are dependent upon meeting the milestones under our Grünenthal or NovaQuest agreements, or drawing on remaining funds under our Hercules agreement.
+Alternatively, the Group may consider entering into additional strategic partnerships for our product candidates, or equity-based financings.